Course Curriculum

 - Musical, Western, Historical, Action, Adventure, Romance, Comedy

-These writer/directors started out in horror and science fiction genres:
+These writer/directors started out in genre, specifically, horror and science fiction genres:

 - Francis Ford Coppola, George Lucas, James Cameron, Joel Coen, Kathryn Bigelow, Sam Raimi, Peter Jackson, Ridley Scott, Steven Spielberg

 Genres are Good for the Film Industry: The strength of the approach of thinking in the genre area... is that it gives you a built-in audience.
 It’s invariably something that is highly promotable.
 The concept doesn’t depend on big stars.
 The concept is the star.
 Low budget, great hook, no stars necessary.
 Writing in genre is not easy and your idea must be interesting and special in order to get noticed and potentially sold.
 You must satisfy the expectations of the genre you’re writing in as well as deliver something new and different.
-Remember: The moviegoer is sitting down to watch it with a set of preconceived conditions and assumptions you need to satisfy.
 As the writer, you need to balance the tropes they expect with their need to see something new and different.
 Use the familiar as a springboard to present the new.

 LESSON TWELVE